 Brussels: Baroque, pedestrian-friendly and very tasty

 On our second day there, we decided to go into town and see the city proper.
-A friend of my aunt’s very kindly volunteered to drive us into the city and be our guide for the day.
+A friend of my aunt’s very kindly volunteered to be our guide for the day.
 Brussels turned out to be a very interesting city indeed.
 One of the nicest things in the city is the huge Boulevard Anspach—a pedestrian zone since 2015—that runs right through the center, with cafés and shops along the sides, and permanent table tennis and chess tables in the middle.
-Our guide told us, though, that turning the boulevard into a pedestrian zone involved evicting many homeless people who lived there, and that tensions from this still boiled over sometimes.
-We saw evidence of this firsthand, as a belligerent homeless woman and a man playing chess at one of the tables almost came to blows as we walked by.
+Our guide told us, though, that creating the pedestrian zone involved evicting many homeless people who lived there.
+Tensions from this still boiled over sometimes, and we saw evidence of this firsthand.
+A belligerent homeless woman and a man playing chess at one of the tables almost came to blows as we walked by.

 In the alley, we settled on a little Spanish restaurant, and were surprised to find that our Middle-eastern waiter could speak a smattering of Hindi, picked up from an Indian friend!
 Pleasantly surprised though we were, we were also ravenous, so we ordered the appropriately-Spanish paella (a dish of seafood and rice cooked together).
 While I must admit the seafood paella looked delicious, the vegetarian version that I ordered for myself was nothing to write home about.